humitos/sphinx-translated-node-example/index.rst

    The source language is English and the target language is Spanish.

-This file is translated at |translated-percentage| %
+This file is translated at |translated-page-percentage| %

 This is a file written in English that will be translated to Spanish.